-The International Horizon Scanning Initiative (IHSI) ASBL is in the process of publishing a tender with the aim of selecting a third party provider tasked with building and implementing the IHSI Joint Horizon Scanning Database.
+The International Horizon Scanning Initiative (IHSI) AISBL is in the process of publishing a tender with the aim of selecting a third-party provider tasked with building and implementing the IHSI Joint Horizon Scanning Database.

 Building the database will primarily consist of two elements – an IT and scientific component.
 The former relates to constructing and maintaining the technical infrastructure required to host the database, while the latter refers to the data collection exercise which will continuously populate the database with information on pharmaceutical products.

 The tender will follow a ‘negotiated procedure’ format, allowing several rounds of bidding.

 Publication of Tender

 IHSI anticipates that the Request for Candidacy, also commonly known as the RFC, was published on 17 February 2020.
 The RFC was published at the public registry for tenders in Belgium, which can be found here.

 Following publication of the RFC, the tenderer was tasked with submitting relevant documentation.
 A period of internal screening by the IHSI Selection Committee then began.
 The Selection Committee shared its findings on the received RFC dossiers with the IHSI Executive Committee, who in turn assessed applicability.